Notable Oregonians: George Kirby Gay - Pioneer

 The next year Gay was selected to serve on a committee at the First Wolf Meeting, which was part of the series of Champoeg Meetings that led to the creation of a provisional government in the Oregon Country.
 One of the events that triggered the call for government was the 1841 death of Gay's former boss, Ewing Young, who died with a wealth of property and no will or known heirs.
 Gay voted in favor of forming a government at the last of the Champoeg Meetings on May 2, 1843.

 He traveled once again to California in 1848, this time in search of gold not long after the initial discovery at Sutter's Mill.
 Beating the masses of "forty-niners" to the gold fields, Gay soon returned to Oregon, where he was generally seen as one of the wealthiest people in the territory.
-Over the years, he married three women and fathered eight children.
+Over the years, he married four women and fathered eight children.
 Gay later lost his fortune and died on October 7, 1882.
 He was buried on his property near Wheatland.

 A granite and bronze marker on the line between Polk and Yamhill counties along Oregon Highway 221 commemorates the location of Gay's home and gravesite as well as his involvement in the Champoeg Meetings.